Nominate an Activist NOW!

 This is the on-line home of the labour movement in Hamilton.
 Browse here to learn about the Labour Council and the important contributions that working folk and their unions make to our city.

-The Hamilton and District Labour Council meets on the third Thursday of the month at 7:30 p.m. at the USW Centre, 1031 Barton Street East.
-(There is no meeting in July or August.
+The Hamilton and District Labour Council meets on the third Thursday of the month at 7:00 p.m. at the USW Centre, 1031 Barton Street East.
+(There usually is no meeting in July or August.
 The regular business meeting in December occurs on the second Thursday.)

 Labour Council meetings are open to the public.
 Visitors are welcome!